rendoir/feup-ldso/README.md

-# Cultural Agenda of University of Porto
+# Acontece na UPorto - Cultural Agenda of University of Porto

 University of Porto's cultural agenda.
 It will contain all the events of all the faculties and cultural organizations related to UPorto, for ease of access to such information, as well as an event management for organizations